 An inspection of your rotors, pads, and brake fluid before winter will ensure you can stop quickly and safely while driving on slippery roads.
 Worn pads are a safety issue on dry summer roads, and this issue is only amplified in the winter.
 If your pads are worn out or brake fluid is leaking, get your brakes serviced.

 At Lake City Auto Care, we know the importance of properly winterizing your car or truck.
 Our technicians will look your vehicle over bumper to bumper and make sure you are prepared to safely drive in the worst winter weather conditions we see in Northern Idaho.
-Give us a call or schedule an appointment at one of our locations today!
+Give us a call or schedule an appointment at one of our three locations today!